urieco/General-Notes-About-Computing/Hardware/CPU.md

 Refer to: [Cycle](../Computer%20Science/General%20Knowledge.md#cycle)
 A cycle can be called a clock cycle or CPU cycle.

 In computing, a **computation cycle** typically refers to **one complete execution of a basic operation by the CPU** such as fetching an instruction from memory, performing a calculation, or writing data to memory - how it finishes processing one [32-bit or 64-bit sequence](../Computer%20Science/General%20Knowledge.md#bit) (For 32-bit or 64-bit architectures).
-It is **different from a memory cycle** of the RAM with BUS speed denoted by unit like DDR4-4400, in which 4400 is usually 4400 MHz - dealing with operations such as reading and writing data to a particular memory location.
+It is **different from a memory cycle** of the RAM with BUS speed denoted by a unit like DDR4-4400, in which 4400 is usually 4400 MHz - dealing with operations such as reading and writing data to a particular memory location.

 Ex: A CPU's clock speed is **2.7 GHz** → It can execute **2.7 billion (10<sup>6</sup>) cycles per second**.
 Each cycle corresponds to one basic operation that the CPU can perform.
 In the context of a 2.7 GHz CPU, **one cycle occurs every 1 / (2.7 x 10<sup>9</sup>) seconds = 0.370 nanoseconds**.